BOOKS AND MOVIES BY COLIN SMITH

 He’s a bad one, that Zenith, and we can be sure about that badness because the people who know assure us that it’s true.

-continued from last week The superhero genre had become more and more susceptible to the myth of the definitive version.
-It was a fan-consuming fallacy which presumed that each character possessed an irreducible core of… [more]
+Continued from last week.
+The superhero genre had become more and more susceptible to the myth of the definitive version.
+It was a fan-consuming fallacy which presumed that each character possessed an irreducible core of utterly… [more]

 Continued from last week.
 It’s only to be expected that Millar’s work on the JLA would mesh with Grant Morrison’s agenda.
 But it is remarkable how closely and effectively Millar’s contributions reflected his friend’s wider ambitions… [more]

-continued from last week Who was responsible for what in Morrison and Millar’s many collaborations?
+Continued from last week.
+Who was responsible for what in Morrison and Millar’s many collaborations?
 Credit boxes are often little help at all.
-Stories which carried the Morrison/Millar by-line were on occasion the product of… [more]
+Stories which carried the Morrison/Millar by-line were on occasion the product of an… [more]

-Continued from last week Though he’d never again see one of his scripts feature in any of the Batman’s many headlining titles, Millar would return to the character over and over again throughout the Nineties.… [more]
+Continued from last week.
+Though he’d never again see one of his scripts feature in any of the Batman’s many headlining titles, Millar would return to the character over and over again throughout the Nineties.
+It’s… [more]

 Continued from last week.
 How was it possible for Millar to show so much respect for Bruce Wayne’s back story while portraying such a deeply unconvincing Dark Knight?
 Though the writer’s take on Wayne was ludicrously… [more]